The Best Wi-Fi Router (for Most People)

 6: Don’t just connect everything to your 5 GHz radio “because it’s faster.”
 Yes, 5 GHz is faster than 2.4 GHz—at short range, at least.
 But the more devices you’ve got crammed onto a single radio, the more problems you’ll encounter.
 If you don’t have or aren’t using band steering, be sure to manually connect your devices to all the bands your router offers.

-7: To optimize your network, grab an app such as Wi-Fi Analytics (PC/Android), WiFiAnalyzer (Android, open-source) or WiFi Explorer (Mac) to make sure you’ve configured your Wi-Fi networks correctly.
-See whether competing wireless networks are present on channels 1, 6, and 11 on the 2.4 GHz band or if any other Wi-Fi networks are on the 5 GHz band.
-If you’re having a lot of problems with lots of signal bars but slow speeds, try changing to a different Wi-Fi channel—but don’t get too hung up on which channel seems to have the most networks visible.
-Active Wi-Fi use is what causes congestion—one neighbour network with kids home all day playing might give you more trouble than three neighbour networks with little or no activity.
+7: To optimize your network, grab an app such as Wi-Fi Analytics (PC/Android), WiFiAnalyzer (Android, open-source), or WiFi Explorer (Mac) to make sure you’ve configured your Wi-Fi networks correctly.
+See whether competing wireless networks are present on channels 1, 6, and 11 on the 2.4 GHz band or any other Wi-Fi networks on the 5 GHz band.
+If you’re having many problems with lots of signal bars but slow speeds, try changing to a different Wi-Fi channel—but don’t get too hung up on which channel seems to have the most networks visible.
+Active Wi-Fi use is what causes congestion—one neighbor network with kids home all day playing might give you more trouble than three neighbor networks with little or no activity.

 Four-stream MU-MIMO (PDF) routers are now available, but you probably don’t need one.
 Next, to our picks, their range and performance aren’t sufficiently better to justify their high prices, and you’ll find very few four-stream or MU-MIMO client devices that could take advantage of their new features.

-Also known as WiGig, a new protocol dubbed 802.11ad should be able to offer real-world gigabit link speeds—comparable to a wired Ethernet connection.
+Also known as WiGig, a new protocol dubbed 802.11ad should offer real-world gigabit link speeds—comparable to a wired Ethernet connection.
 Unfortunately, 802.11ad uses the 60 GHz band, which has trouble passing through physical objects.
 The recommended usage is same-room-only, with a clear line of sight—making such models almost completely irrelevant to the way we use Wi-Fi today.
-The cost is also pretty eye-watering: Netgear’s R9000, which includes a 60 GHz 802.11ad radio, is selling for $450 as of July 2017.
+The cost is also pretty eye-watering: Netgear’s R9000, which includes a 60 GHz 802.11ad radio, sells for $450 as of July 2017.
 And absent a dongle or a dock or two, few client devices have WiGig.
 (Sensing a trend?)

-Finally, there’s 802.11ax, which will replace the current 802.11ac protocol the same way 802.11ac replaced 802.11n.
+Finally, 802.11ax will replace the current 802.11ac protocol the same way 802.11ac replaced 802.11n.
 With 802.11ax, MU-MIMO support will extend to uploads (it currently applies to downloads only).
-A new feature called OFDMA will allow central scheduling of client-device transmissions, which should greatly ease congestion within busy networks.
-Finally, Spatial Frequency Reuse—or “colouring”—should greatly decrease congestion with neighbouring networks, by allowing your devices and the neighbours’ to transmit even when they can hear one another, as long as they reduce their own transmit power enough to avoid trampling one another when they do.
+A new feature called OFDMA will allow the central scheduling of client-device transmissions, which should greatly ease congestion within busy networks.
+Finally, Spatial Frequency Reuse—or “coloring”—should greatly decrease congestion with neighboring networks by allowing your devices and the neighbors’ to transmit even when they can hear one another, as long as they reduce their own transmit power enough to avoid trampling one another when they do.
 This should be a big, big win for people struggling in crowded apartment complexes and dorm environments.

-The TP-Link Archer C7 is the best wifi router for long range was our main pick for several years because it is the best long range wifi router for spectrum with extremely low price, a long range, and high throughput.
-Our new budget pick, the Archer A7, is the continuation of the C7 line under a new name.
+The TP-Link Archer C7 is the best wifi router for the long-range was our main pick for several years because it is the best long-range wifi router for spectrum with meager price, a long-range, and high throughput.
+Our new budget pick, the Archer A7, is continuing the C7 line under a new name.
 The C7 does a good job within its limitations, but the $200 routers outperform it, particularly if you don’t want to manage multiple SSIDs (network names).

-The Asus RT-AC3200 is the best tri-band wifi router for long-range at a flagship dual-band router price, with great range and coverage, and really good device- and traffic-analysis capabilities in its UI.
-Unfortunately, its band steering was broken when we first tested it and is still broken; it claims to steer across all three bands, but in our testing, it never once connected a device on 2.4 GHz.
-Although that performance was enough for us to make it our runner-up pick in 2017, this year Synology’s much better-behaved (but dual-band) RT2600ac has displaced it.
+The Asus RT-AC3200 is the best tri-band wifi router for long-range at a flagship dual-band router price, with great range and coverage and excellent device- and traffic-analysis capabilities in its UI.
+Unfortunately, its band steering was broken when we first tested it and is still broken; it claims to steer across all three bands, but it never once connected a device on 2.4 GHz in our testing.
+Although that performance was enough for us to make it our runner-up pick in 2017, this year, Synology’s much better-behaved (but dual-band) RT2600ac has displaced it.

 Going just by its name, Netgear’s R7800 looks like it ought to be an upgrade to the R7000P—bigger number, better router, right?